-The Women’s Resilience Centre clinical program provides medium-term accommodation for 3 to 12 months for women and their children who need a roof over their heads, after-crises care or hospital stays.
+The Women’s Resilience Centre will provide medium-term accommodation for 3 to 12 months for women and their children who need a roof over their heads, after-crises care or hospital stays.

-The program also draws on other evidence-based modalities such as Cognitive Therapy (CT) and Mindfulness Cognitive Behaviour Therapy (MCBT), Acceptance and Commitment Therapy (ACT), Emotionally Focused Therapy (EFT) and Interpersonal Psychotherapy (IPT).
+The Resilience Program draws on evidence-based modalities such as Cognitive Therapy (CT) and Mindfulness Cognitive Behaviour Therapy (MCBT), Acceptance and Commitment Therapy (ACT), Emotionally Focused Therapy (EFT) and Interpersonal Psychotherapy (IPT).

-The Psychological treatment program is trauma-informed, solutions-focused and evidence-based.
-The clinical program is based on Dialectical Behaviour Therapy (DBT) and Schema Therapy (ST).
+The Program is trauma-informed, solutions-focused and evidence-based.
+The clinical aspects will be based on Dialectical Behaviour Therapy (DBT) and Schema Therapy (ST).

-The program will also encompass comprehensive post-discharge relapse prevention via structured mentoring and peer-support programs for women as they
+There will also be optional post-discharge relapse prevention via structured mentoring and peer-support programs for women as they reset their lives and

-Attendees at our physical program will also be engaged in integrated case management where they will have regular time with a dedicated social worker who can advise and support on life decisions such as engaging legal or financial aid, exploring housing options, and similar.
-Residents will also have regular opportunities to connect with other residents at a community level to learn from and support each other.
-Often in residential programs, much of the learning comes from outside the program sessions as much as it does from within them.
+Participants will also be engaged in a program of integrated support where they will have regular time with a dedicated professional who can advise and support on life decisions such as engaging legal or financial aid, exploring housing options, and similar.
+There will be regular opportunities to connect with other participants at a community level to learn from and support each other.
+Often much of the learning comes from outside the program sessions as much as it does from within them.
 Why?
 These women are no longer isolated and confined in domestic abuse situations and the community itself can provide critical and meaningful support.

-During our residential program attendees will attend a variety of classes, group or individual sessions that focus on work readiness.
+The program will be offered to both residents and non-residents.
+Participants will have the opportunity to attend a variety of classes, group or individual sessions that focus on work readiness.
 Specific skills will be introduced to ensure that participants have the requisite academic, critical thinking and personal skills necessary to acquire and maintain employment.

-In addition, the life skills program content will focus on key issues such as financial management, self-awareness, critical and creative thinking, problem solving, interpersonal skills such as effective communication, and self-care skills such as stress management.
+A life skills component will focus on key issues such as financial management, self-awareness, critical and creative thinking, problem solving, interpersonal skills such as effective communication, and self-care skills such as stress management.

-The daily schedule will vary for each individual and their needs and also is specific to their program recommendations, however the following schedule offers a guideline to the daily content and structure.
+The schedule for a typical day program will vary for each individual and their needs and also is specific to their program recommendations, however the following schedule offers a snapshot of what the daily content and structure may look like.

 and mindfulness followed